 However, running long distances gives me much more than just short-term happiness.
 It gives me a bigger sense of accomplishment and prestige.
 I am extremely proud of finishing 5 marathons, and that feeling cannot directly be traced back to my daily happiness ratings.
 Its effect is much more subtle and long-lasting.

 It contributes to my long-term happiness much more than my short-term happiness.
-This is something that I've discussed in-depth in my essay about what is happiness precisely?
+This is something that we've discussed in-depth on our page about what is happiness precisely?

 How running improves my happiness when I feel like shit